-Step Action Responsibility 1 Review: Specialization requirements in Partner Center.
-Review audit Partner checklists in the specialization and begin to prepare needed evidence with personnel for an evidence-based audit.
+Step Action Responsibility 1 Review: specialization requirements in Partner Center.
+Review audit checklists in the specialization and begin to prepare needed evidence with personnel for an evidence-based audit.
 Recommended: Before you apply, review the specific audit checklist thoroughly and confirm SME personnel.

-2 Meet the prerequisites and apply for the audit: In the initial application phase, applications are submitted in two (2) stages: 1.
+Partner 2 Meet the prerequisites and apply for the audit: In the initial application phase, applications are submitted in two (2) stages: 1.
 Prerequisite requirements(see Partner Center for details) 2.
-Audit Do not start the application process unless you are ready to undertake the audit.
+Audit Donot start the application process unless you are ready to undertake the audit.
 Assess your firm's ability to complete the audit, including considerations for readiness, employee availability, and holidays.
 Partner 3 Validate: The partner meets all requirements prior to audit.
 Microsoft 4 Confirmed by Microsoft : Microsoft confirms to the third-party audit company that the partner is eligible for audit.
 Microsoft 5 Schedule with partner: The auditor will schedule within two(2) business days.
-Auditor (with partner) 6 Conduct the audit : Within thirty (30) calendar days of the approval for audit.
-Auditor 7 Provide a Gap Report : If applicable, to the partner within two(2) business days of the completed audit, listing any Open Action Items.
-Auditor 8 · · · · · · · · · · · · · · · · · · · Auditor Partner days of the completed audit, listing any Open Action Items.
-Acknowledge Gap Report receipt and schedule meeting: Within two (2) business days of receiving the Gap Report, the partner acknowledges receipt of the report and schedules a Gap Review Meeting.
-Partners can begin immediate remediation of 8 days of the completed audit, listing any Open Action Items.
-Acknowledge Gap Report receipt and schedule meeting: Within two (2) business days of receiving the Gap Report, the partner acknowledges receipt of the report and schedules a Gap Review Meeting.
+Auditor(with partner) 6 Conduct the audit : Within thirty(30) calendar days of the approval for audit.
+Auditor 7 Providea Gap Report: If applicable, to the partner within two (2) business days of the completed audit, listing any Open Action Items.
+Auditor 8 acknowledge Gap Report receipt and schedule meeting: Within two (2) business days of receiving the Gap Report, the partner acknowledges receipt of the report and schedules a Gap Review Meeting.
 Partners can begin immediate remediation of open items.
-Complete the meeting: Within fifteen (15) calendar days of receiving the Gap Report, the partner schedules and completes the Gap Review Meeting with the auditor to provide evidence and Partner
+Partner 9 Complete the meeting: Within fifteen (15) calendar days of receiving the Gap Report, the partner schedules and completes the Gap Review Meeting with the auditor to provide evidence and address any Open Action Items.
+Auditor (with partner) 10 Issue Final Report: To the partner within five (5) business days.
+Notify Microsoft of audit Pass or No Pass result.
+Auditor 11 Notify partner: About program status within two (2) business days.
+Microsoft

-^{}These steps will be skipped if the partner has no Open Action Items after the audit.
+${\it These steps will be considered if the partner has no Open Action I tems after the audit.}$